skyvory/record/README.md

 Whilst no hardcode restriction being applied, there are some conventions used internally.
 Might purposely break normalization in sake of simplification.

 ### Assessment
-#### - Status
+#### Status
-Derived from common point of identification with unnecessary/temporary hassle ommited
+Derived from common point of identification with unnecessary/temporary hassle omitted
 1.  finished
 Mark for completely finished tittle.
 2.  halted